sydasif/read-the-doc/docs/source/markdown.md

 make html
 ```

-Your index.md has been built into index.html in your documentation output directory.
-Open index.html (build/html/index.html) file in your web browser to see your docs.
+Your index.md has been built into index.html in your documentation output directory (build/html/index.html).
+Open the index.html file in your web browser to see your docs.